-Source of data: BNP Paribas Asset Management, expressed as a quaterly weighted average.
+Source of data: BNP Paribas Asset Management, expressed as a quaterly weighted average based on the AUM.
 The largest investments are based on official accounting data and are based on the transaction date.
-Any percentage differences with the financial statement portfolios result from a rounding difference.

 ^{} Any difference with the portfolio statements above are coming from the use of different data's sources.